jayce1992/RealtimeTalkServer/README.md

 Step 1.
 Import project to Android Studio or any other IDE in your choice.
 Step 2.
 Add a library json-simple-1.1.1.jar to your project, you will need it to work with Yandex Translation API

-## Motivation
-A short description of the motivation behind the creation and maintenance of the project.
-This should explain why the project exists.
 ## How to run
 Provide code examples and explanations of how to get the project.
 ## API Reference